Understand | diagnose | change

 Further information about GALLOP is available;

-pGALSplus builds on pGALS and aims to help clinicians to determine if a child with a musculoskeletal problem has a normal variant (or not), if they need specialist referral (or not) and if so, whether to rheumatology, orthopaedics or neurology/neurodisability
+pGALSplus builds on pGALS and aims to help clinicians to determine if a child with a musculoskeletal problem has a variant (or not), if they need specialist referral (or not) and if so, whether to rheumatology, orthopaedics or neurology/neurodisability

 Further information about a Model of Care involving triage (called RightPath) is available